The Hidden War on Infrastructure

 And they rarely claim credit.

 For irregular warfare thinkers, this signals a return to fundamentals: mobility denial, psychological operations, and infrastructure targeting.
 Yet it also demands adaptation.
 Western defense strategies must treat infrastructure as an active battlespace—not just something to protect, but something to plan within.
+The history of sabotage shows this is not new; what is new is the scale, the deniability, and the speed at which state-directed sabotage can cascade across interconnected systems.

 The Finnish railway fires didn’t make global headlines.
 But they should have.
 They mark a threshold—quietly crossed—in Europe’s evolving security architecture.